If you ride a skateboard or play a sport, you probably know about bruises and banged-up knees and elbows.

-Hemophilia isn't very common.
-It affects mostly guys.
+Hemophilia, which isn't very common, mostly affects guys.
 In rare cases, girls can have the disease and get bleeding problems similar to the ones boys have.

 When most people get a cut, the body naturally protects itself.
 Sticky cells in the blood called platelets go to where the bleeding is and plug up the hole.
 This is the first step in the clotting process.
 When the platelets plug the hole, they release chemicals that attract more sticky platelets and also activate various proteins in the blood known as clotting factors.
 These proteins mix with the platelets to form fibers, and these fibers make the clot stronger and stop the bleeding.

-Our bodies have 12 clotting factors that work together in this process (numbered using Roman numerals from I through XII).
+Our bodies have 13 clotting factors that work together in this process (numbered using Roman numerals from I through XIII).
 Having too little of factors VIII (8) or IX (9) is what causes hemophilia.
 A person with hemophilia will only lack one factor, either factor VIII or factor IX, but not both.

 Most people with hemophilia discover they have the condition when they are babies or young kids.
 Sometimes the disease is so mild that a guy doesn't even know he has it until he has minor surgery — like getting his tonsils or appendix out — and it's found in blood tests that doctors perform before surgery.